RetroPie/RetroPie-Docs/docs/Wiimotes-with-classic-controllers.md

 Now, you can skip directly to the "Register Wiimotes Before Emulationstation Starts" section.

-#### Manual Wiimote Configuration
+#### Manual Wiimote Configuration (Option B)

 Use this method if you want to use the same wiimotes every time and don't want to re-register the wiimotes every time you restart your Raspberrypi.

 First, scan for the wiimotes.
-Start
 ```shell
 hcitool scan
 ```
-and press 1+2 on your wiimote(s).
+and press buttons 1+2 on your wiimote(s).
 After a short while, the output should be something like
 ```shell
 Scanning ...
 	00:19:1D:87:90:38		Nintendo RVL-CNT-01